bishoph/sopare/readme.md

  git clone https://github.com/bishoph/sopare.git .

- Then you should create these directories:
+ Then you should create the following directories:

+`
- mkdir tokens
+ tokens
+`

+`
- mkdir samples
+ samples
+`

 Usage:

 Show the available options